Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 • Firmness Level: Firm– Stomach sleepers need as much support as they can get.
 They typically find comfort in firm mattresses (around a 7-8 on the mattress firmness scale), avoiding deep contouring that can misalign the spine for sleepers in the prone position.
 Many firm latex mattresses provide the perfect amount of support and responsiveness for stomach sleepers.

 • Hybrid Construction– Featuring support coils and layers of high-resilience foam or latex, hybrid mattresses offer the heavy-duty support that stomach sleepers need.
 Hybrid models often use the latest mattress technology, including targeted support zones.
-Nolah offers both a latex hybrid option (the Nolah Natural) and an AirFoam hybrid (the Nolah Evolution).
+Nolah offers a latex hybrid option (the Nolah Natural) and foam hybrids like our luxury Nolah Evolution.

 SHOP MATTRESSES